Cobblestone: Use today

 In some places such as Saskatoon, Saskatchewan, Canada, as late as the 1990s some busy intersections still showed cobblestones through worn down sections of pavement.
-In Toronto streets using setts were used by streetcar routes and disappeared by the 1980s, but are still found in the Distillery District.
+In Toronto streets, setts were used by streetcar routes and disappeared by the 1980s, but are still found in the Distillery District.

-Many cities in Latin America, such as Buenos Aires, Argentina; Zacatecas and Guanajuato, in Mexico; Old San Juan, Puerto Rico; Philippines, Vigan; and Montevideo, Uruguay, are well known for their many cobblestone streets, which are still operational and in good condition.
+Many cities in Latin America, such as Buenos Aires, Argentina; Zacatecas and Guanajuato, in Mexico; Old San Juan, Puerto Rico; Vigan, Philippines; and Montevideo, Uruguay, are well known for their many cobblestone streets, which are still operational and in good condition.
 They are still maintained and repaired in the traditional manner, by placing and arranging granite stones by hand.

 In the Czech Republic, there are old cobblestone paths with colored marbles and limestones.
 The design with three colors (red/limestone, black/limestone, white/marble) has a long tradition in Bohemia.
 The cubes of the old ways are handmade.

 Use in architecture

 In the Finger Lakes Region of New York State, the retreat of the glaciers during the last ice age left numerous small, rounded cobblestones available for building.
 Pre-Civil War architecture in the region made heavy use of cobblestones for walls.
 Today, the fewer than 600 remaining cobblestone buildings are prized as historic locations, most of them private homes.
 Ninety percent of the cobblestone buildings in America can be found within a 75-mile radius of Rochester, New York.
 There is also a cluster of cobblestone buildings in the Town of Paris, Ontario.
 In addition to homes, cobblestones were used to build barns, stagecoach taverns, smokehouses, stores, churches, schools, factories, and cemetery markers.

 The only public cobblestone building in the US is the Alexander Classical School, located in Alexander, New York.